 When the form is submitted by your potential customer, you receive an email like this.
 They also receive their score, and you can put a custom call to action within that email and the confirmation on your site to drive them into a conversion:

-In the last year, I’ve driven 400 email addresses (they call them “leads”) through this form!
+In the year it was live, we drove over 400 email addresses (they call them “leads”) through this form!

 Plans and Pricing